Pesticide: Amount used

-Total pesticides use in agriculture in 2021 was 3.54 million tonnes of active ingredients (Mt), a 4 percent increase with respect to 2020, an 11 percent increase in a decade, and a doubling since 1990.
-Pesticides use per area of cropland in 2021 was 2.26 kg per hectare (kg/ha), an increase of 4 percent with respect to 2020; use per value of agricultural production was 0.86 kg per thousand international dollar (kg/1000 I$) (+2%); and use per person was 0.45 kg per capita (kg/cap) (+3%).
-Between 1990 and 2021, these indicators increased by 85 percent, 3 percent, and 33 percent, respectively.
-Brazil was the world's largest user of pesticides in 2021, with 720 kt of pesticides applications for agricultural use, while the USA (457 kt) was the second-largest user.
+Total pesticides use in agriculture in 2023 was 3.73 million tonnes of active ingredients (Mt), a 2% decrease compared with 2022, a 14 percent increase in a decade, and a doubling since 1990.
+Pesticides use per area of cropland in 2023 was 2.40 kg per hectare (kg/ha), a decrease of 2 percent compared with 2022; use per value of agricultural production was 0.88 g per international dollar (g/I$) (−4%); and use per person was 0.45 kg per capita (kg/cap) (−3%).
+Brazil was the world’s largest user of pesticides in 2023, with 801 kt of pesticides applications for agricultural use.
+This was around 86 percent higher than the United States of America (430 kt), the second largest user.

-Applications per cropland area in 2021 varied widely, from 10.9 kg/hectare in Brazil to 0.8 kg/ha in the Russian Federation.
-The level in Brazil was about twice as high as in Argentina (5.6 kg/ha) and Indonesia (5.3 kg/ha).
+Applications per cropland area varied widely among these top pesticides users, from 13.9 kg/ha in Vietnam to 0.8 kg/ha in the Russian Federation.
 Insecticide use in the US has declined by more than half since 1980 (0.6%/yr), mostly due to the near phase-out of organophosphates.
 In corn fields, the decline was even steeper, due to the switchover to transgenic Bt corn.